 Boarders currently are not permitted to leave Underwood Hall unless being supervised by a member of staff.
-As they are not yet permitted to leave the house to use their own garden, there is no system of signing out in operation.
-Staff must however be aware of who is in the building and who is not in the building as might be the case when part of the group have opted to go outside during free time and others have chosen to stay in the house.
-Currently this is achieved through verbal communication between staff or occasionally by mobile phone.
+Staff must however be aware of who is in the building and who is not in the building as might be the case when part of the group have opted to go to another part of the College grounds (the Astro pitch for example) during free time and others have chosen to stay in the house.
+Currently this is achieved by having a sign out board in the foyer of Underwood Hall where each boarder can indicate whether they are in the house or not.

 Although it is quite normal that boarders may have knowledge of the whereabouts of their peers and that they may provide boarding staff with this information, this information will never be taken as final and will always be followed up by boarding staff.
+It is quite common for boarders to leave with parents/carers for various offsite activities at times between the end of school (1515) and the end of prep (1645).
+During this time, office staff will communicate directly with boarding staff so that boarding staff can be certain of the whereabouts of boarders during these times.

-Boarders are permitted to go into the garden without having to sign out using only the main back door i.e. via the cloakroom.
+Boarders are permitted to go into the house garden without having to sign out using only the main back door i.e. via the cloakroom.
+Boarders know that they should not leave the garden when they are playing outside.
 Boarders must be supervised when moving around the College campus from one venue to another.
 For example, boarders must be accompanied when walking to the college refectory, pool, sports hall, Astro pitch and playing fields.